How to Protect Your Intellectual Property

 Once the hosting company reviewed my complaint, the offending sites were taken down, and I have to admit that it felt really good!

 I’ve gone through the process several times since then, after finding my content in other locations.
-In some cases, there was no content information provided on the site, so I went right to Step 3.
+In some cases, there was no contact information provided on the site, so I went right to Step 3.

 Your copyright is not restricted to your website content.
 If you submit articles to article directories which allow others to republish your articles along with a link back to your website, and someone uses your article but doesn’t include your link, they are in violation of copyright too.
 (Disclaimer: I am not a legal expert.
 This worked for me, but your situation may be different.)